attiand/folderfind/README.md

 # folderfind

 ```
-Execute the specified command for each sub directory (non recursively) in the root directory.
+Visit each folder in the root directory non recursively and execute the specified command.
 Print the folder name if the command exit with status 0

 Usage: folderfind [OPTIONS] <COMMAND>...